-Inflammation is our body’s natural response to infection and injury – without inflammation, our immune system would not be able to deliver white blood cells and other compounds essential for the healing process.
+Inflammation is our body’s natural response to infection and injury – without inflammation, our immune system would not be able to deliver white blood cells and other compounds essential to the healing process.

 In a healthy inflammatory response, the inflammation is triggered, gets in and does its job, and then goes away, however chronic inflammation is when this inflammatory response remains heightened for a prolonged period of time.